odys-z/hello/docsphinx/lectures/lect02/digit-electro.rst

 - Simplify Boolean Expression

-With help of *Logrism* circuit, you can have a deeper understand of digital circuit.
+With help of *Logisim* circuit, you can have a deeper understand of digital circuit.

 The following circuit using :download:`this circ file <../res/lec02-sample-3.circ>`.
 To have output = 1, the **B xor C** internal results should be "1", which means